 Policy 6: The County shall encourage new innovation and concepts to conserve and/or reduce water usage including, but not limited to grey water recycling, as permitted under OAR 340-053.
 Legalized in OR in 2012.

+NATURAL RESOURCES POLICIES – TSUNAMI

+Policy 1: An evacuation route should be located within the Seaside Rural Planning Area.

+NATURAL RESOURCES POLICIES – EARTHQUAKES / CASCADIA SUBDUCTION ZONE EVENT

+Policy 1: CERT volunteer training should be encouraged and cache areas and assembly points should be identified and developed.

+Policy 2: The County shall promote education to ensure that residents and households are prepared to be self-sufficient for a minimum of two weeks in the event of a CSZ occurance.